Dr. Rashmi Sharma

 - Campus: (850) 473-2207

-Dr. Rashmi Sharma is a Postdoctoral Teaching Associate in Teacher Education and Educational Leadership.
+Dr. Rashmi Sharma is a Visiting Instructor in Teacher Education and Educational Leadership.

 Her work at UWF includes research as well as teaching Educational Foundations: A Philosophical and Multicultural Analysis and Research Design.